-Bagram: Preventive medicine personnel conduct surveillance and trapping for mosquitoes.
+Page 21 of 24 Reviewed by USCENTCOM CCSG (25 May 2022) Final Approval Date (15 August 2022) Bagram: Preventive medicine personnel conduct surveillance and trapping for mosquitoes.
 Surveillance for animals and other pests and vector control actions are performed by the Base Operating Contractor.
-Bedbugs were noted in the 2018 OEHSA as a concern in foreign housing; no issues were identified in U.S. housing areas.
-Pests noted as present but controlled include mice, cats, midges, sand and black flies, wasps, bees, hornets, German roaches, birds (finches, doves, crows), house flies, filth flies, rats, ants, beetles, ticks, and bats.
+Pests noted as present but controlled include mice, midges, sand and black flies, wasps, bees, hornets, German roaches, birds (finches, doves, crows), house flies, filth flies, rats, ants, beetles, ticks, and bats.
+Cats and dogs were noted as having uncontrolled access onto BAF in 2019 due to holes in perimeter fencing; repairs were made to eliminate these access points.

-Vicinity of BAF: No information was documented in DOEHRS for 2016 - 2018.
+Vicinity of BAF: No information was documented in DOEHRS for 2019 - 2021.